-Clay Adams, Associate Dean of Students
+Clay Adams, Vice Dean of Students

-A Chesapeake, Virginia native, Clay serves as the Associate Dean of Students at Duke University.
+A Chesapeake, Virginia native, Clay serves as the Vice Dean of Students at Duke University.
 He graduated from Virginia Tech with a B.A. in Interdisciplinary Studies, a B.S. in Business Management, and a M.A.
 Ed. in Educational Leadership and Policy Studies.
 He most recently earned his Masters of Business Administration from North Carolina Central University.
 Clay directs all parent and family programs, student veteran initiatives, oversees the Student Affairs crisis response and risk mitigation teams as well as off-campus student response, and co-convenes the Council on Graduate and Professional Student Affairs.
 Additionally, he works with New Student Communications, and as the Division liaison to various constituencies.
 In his free time, Clay can be found enjoying time with his family or training for endurance sports.

 Grace Sullivan, Student Development Coordinator